 If during your conversation with Mrs. Smith she becomes an advocate, ask her to say so in the same place she stated her problem.
 If during your conversation she says something like, "I was just so surprised because she is usually so nice to me and Happy that it really hurt my feelings."
 You might jump on that better emotion and explain why the staff member was edgy that day, "She just got a call that her puppy was missing, and she was really upset.
 But that was no reason to take it out on you.
 But if you think our staff is friendly and polite most of the time, would you mind saying that on our Facebook?"

 One word of warning: Don’t respond to unhappy customer emails via email, especially with some long explanation.
-Your words will be copied out of context and can be used against you.
-Suggest the person call you at their convenience and supply them with a phone number.
+Your words could be copied out of context and used against you.
+Suggest the person call you at his or her convenience and supply a phone number.

 Take your customer complaints seriously; an unhappy customer can spread a lot of ill will in a short time in today’s digital world.
 But remember, often an unhappy customer can be turned into a brand advocate, and that should be your goal!